5 Must-Have Supplements To Support Your Teenager’s Health

 So, when he starts eating and sleeping like he’s going through a growth spurt, we always keep an eye out for anxiety symptoms.
 In our son, anxiety looks like abnormal irritability, racing thoughts, difficulty sleeping, and difficulty communicating what he’s thinking/feeling.
 He also gets extremely bothered or frustrated by small things.
 We support this growth and onset of hormonal anxiety with magnesium.

 This is the magnesium we use.
 My coupon code ALLTHETHINGS gets you 10% off!
-Used daily, 1 to 2 teaspoons is sufficient.
+Used daily, 1 to 2 scoops is sufficient.
 My kids take magnesium just before bed to help with deep, relaxed sleep.

 #4 — Methylated B Vitamins

 B vitamins are kinda like the do-all-the-things fuel for our bodies.
 It’s pretty amazing how many of our bodies’ functions require B vitamins to work!
 For instance:

 - B6 — required to break down hormones in the liver, low B6 contributes to acne, sugar cravings, and mood swings